Process Incidents

 Closure Notes

-You can add a quick response by clicking the Quick Responses widget icon , if the widget is added to the form.
-Read more in the Quick Responses article.
+You can add a quick response via the Quick Responses widget by clicking the icon.

 Complete multiple incidents